LMSCloud/koha-plugin-karlsruhe-library-card-federation/README.md

 ```
 /var/lib/koha/<KOHA-INSTANCE-NAME>/plugins/Koha/Plugin/Com/LMSCloud/KarlsruheLibraryCards/pushAndUpdateLibraryCardChanges.pl
 ```
-The program writes a Log file under
+The program writes a log file under
 ```
 /var/log/koha/<KOHA-INSTANCE-NAME>/cardlib-pusher.log
 ```
-### Retrieve the card status of all oreign cards from the central card service
+### Retrieve the card status of all foreign cards from the central card service
 Run:
 ```
 /var/lib/koha/<KOHA-INSTANCE-NAME>/plugins/Koha/Plugin/Com/LMSCloud/KarlsruheLibraryCards/updateAllForeignCards.pl
 ```
-If cards are blocked a local debarment of the configured type will bed added.
+If cards are blocked, a local debarment of the configured type will be added.
-If cards are active and blocked locally, an possibly existing debarment  of the configured type will be removed.
+If cards are active and blocked locally, a possibly existing debarment of the configured type will be removed.
 The program writes all output to the standard output device.